 “When being Good is so difficult, how can one not be hesitant to speak about it?”
 (12.3)

 Based on these examples – and the others (see 6.22, 12.22, 13.19) – we see complex practices of questioning, with several features.
-First, Confucius gives different answers to the same question—goodness is explained in terms of as restraint, ritual conduct, and circumspection, among many others.
+First, Confucius gives different answers to the same question—goodness is explained in terms of restraint, ritual conduct, and circumspection, among many others.
 Such diversity is not a sign of confusion on Confucius’ part, but rather reflects the complexity of the concept of ren.
 In a later chapter, a disciple expresses puzzlement, if not frustration, at the Master’s practice of giving different answers to the question of whether one should act immediately or not upon learning of some problem (11.22).
 The Master answers affirmatively to one and negatively to the other, explaining that the first interlocutor, an ‘overly cautious’ disciple, needs ‘urging on’, whereas the second, being ‘impetuous’, needing ‘holding back’.
 A skilled answer is, then, adapted to the needs, whether epistemic or developmental, of the questioner.

 Second, the disciples often do not understand the answers they receive.
 They often ask a series of follow-up questions, or, in other cases, simply resolve to try to practically enact what they have learned in the hope that understanding will follow.
 Zhonggong does not fully grasp Confucius’ points about the various forms of good ritual conduct, and Yan Hui asks for further elaboration, this time in response to the rhetorical question offered by the Master.
 The capacity for good questioning can develop over time, such that disciples learn to ask sharper questions that can be met with answers that more precisely secure for them the desired epistemic goods.
-If so, Confucians regard good questioning as a source of more than information; that may be the primary aim of questioning, but
+If so, Confucians invert Watson’s account of the aims of good questioning: on her account, the primary aim is information-elicitation, alongside a set of secondary aims, like demonstrating care or challenging authority.
+But for Confucians, the primary aims are ethical and social, with the elicitation of information the secondary aim.

 A third, related point is that some of the follow-up questions are effective – Yan Hui’s elicits a detailed account of the complexity of li – whereas others, like Sima Niu’s, are met with a testy rhetorical question.
 In that case the Master is likely irritated at the evident presumption that the moral life is easy, an attitude utterly contrary to his emphasis on its difficulty.
 Questions can therefore act to reveal a person’s attitudes, assumptions, and ideals, and not always in ways liable to reflect well on the asker.

 A fourth feature of these and other examples is that there are conventions of questioning that extend to bodily and interpersonal comportment – two things that Confucians do not sharply separate.
 Yan Hui and Zhonggong use a standardized reply – ‘Although I am not quick to understand, I ask permission to devote myself to this teaching’ – and other chapters describe the practice of standing to ask a question of the Master, who then invites the asker to sit to hear the answer.
 Good questioning is therefore for Confucius and his disciples an embodied practice that should express virtues, like respect and restraint, as well as elicit information.
 Certain dimensions of questioning practices are shared with other social practices – like avoiding rudeness – but others are distinctive to it.
-I want to suggest that a virtue both expressed by and constitutive of good questioning is inquisitiveness.
+I now want to propose that the Confucian normative practice of good questioning requires cultivation and exercise of a specific virtue – inquisitiveness.

 Asking the right questions